micmejia/bible-dump/NKJV/Deuteronomy/Deut 9.md

 When I went up into the mountain to receive the tablets of stone, the tablets of the covenant which the Lord made with you, then I stayed on the mountain forty days and forty nights.
 I neither ate bread nor drank water.

 ###### 10
-Then the Lord delivered to me two tablets of stone written with the finger of God, and on them _were_ all the words which the Lord had spoken to you on the mountain from the midst of the fire in[^c] the day of the assembly.
+Then the Lord delivered to me two tablets of stone written with the finger of God, and on them _were_ all the words which the Lord had spoken to you on the mountain from the midst of the fire in the day of the assembly.

 ###### 11
 And it came to pass, at the end of forty days and forty nights, _that_ the Lord gave me the two tablets of stone, the tablets of the covenant.